This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes acute paraphimosis?

 Any activity or procedure that causes the foreskin to be pulled back can cause paraphimosis.
 The foreskin may be pulled back when you clean the glans, or during sexual activity.
-Healthcare providers may pull the foreskin back when they examine your penis or to put in a urinary catheter.

-What increases my risk of acute paraphimosis?
+What increases my risk for cute paraphimosis?

 What are the signs and symptoms of acute paraphimosis?